It’s true that every vote counts. But what’s even more important to me is that every VOTER counts.

 People have lost faith that the values on which America was founded are being upheld by our elected leaders.
 Too many of the policies coming out of Harrisburg and Washington, D.C. don’t adequately solve the problems facing hard-working Pennsylvanians.
 Many feel defeated and hopeless about a system that seems corrupt and rigged.
 I’ve raised my children not to wait for someone else to solve a problem but to instead step forward to be part of the solution.
 And with all the problems demanding attention in our communities, I knew it was time for me to step up and run.

 I grew up in a mostly working-class community and attended public schools.
 My mom was a public school teacher and my father is a small business owner.
 It was a tight-knit, family-focused community that taught me the importance of looking out for your friends and neighbors.
-Most of all, it taught me the value of hard work, perseverance, integrity and a passion for standing up for your beliefs.
+Most of all, it taught me the value of common sense, hard work, perseverance, integrity and a passion for standing up for your beliefs.
 Because I was raised to always give one hundred percent, I was able to receive my bachelor’s degree from Columbia University and to earn my Masters Degree from the University of California, Los Angeles.